At Novus Global, we believe every leader has the same top two leadership challenges.

 What does it feel like to be wrong?
-We love asking this question during our trainings with companies.
+We love asking this question during our training with companies.
 People give answers that usually sound like this: embarrassed, ashamed, bad or sometimes excited, humbling, maybe an opportunity to grow, etc.

 But that’s not how you feel when you’re wrong.
 That’s how you feel when you realize that you’re wrong.
 How do you feel when you’re wrong, but you haven’t realized it yet?

 It feels exactly like being right.
-Being wrong feels like being right, until of course you realize that you’re wrong.
+Being wrong feels like being right until of course, you realize that you’re wrong.
 In order to expand our Intuitive Fences, we need to develop a humble curiosity around our perceptions of ourselves, our teams and the world around us, especially when it comes to our capabilities.